Who is Jarren?

-Jarren had to be tube fed until 2 years old, after which he went for an operation to insert a PEG feeding button into his stomach.
-He underwent a tracheotomy procedure the same year in order for him to manage his secretion better.
-Due to the severity of his condition, Jarren relies on a ventilator for respirator support.
+Jarren is diagnosed with Congenital Hypomyelination Neuropathy (CHN).
+Since young, he was frequently admitted into ICU and each stay would last months.
+Jarren was tube-fed via NGT until he was 2 years old, where he underwent an operation to insert a PEG feeding button into his stomach.
+He also underwent a tracheostomy procedure later that same year.
+Due to the severity of his condition, Jarren relies on a ventilator for respiratory support.
 Many rare genetic disorders, including his condition, have no treatment or cure.